-- Be alert for potentially dangerous situations and take measures to prevent or stop them from escalating.
+- Be alert for potentially dangerous situations.
+Then, take measures to prevent or stop them from escalating.

-- Teach children, including toddlers, to be careful around and respectful of dogs.
-Teach them not to approach strange dogs or try to pet dogs reaching through fences.
+- Teach children, including toddlers, to be careful around, and respectful of, dogs.
+Teach them not to approach strange dogs or try to pet dogs through fences.

 - Always ask permission to pet a stranger’s dog, and make sure your child asks as well.
 Not all dogs are friendly enough for a stranger or a child, and asking if you can pet them first can help to prevent a potentially harmful situation.

-If you would like to learn more about training for your pet, or have questions for your veterinarian, please call our office at (847) 634-9250 to speak with a receptionist today!
+If you would like to learn more about training for your pet, or have questions schedule an appointment with your veterinarian.
+You can also call our office at (847) 634-9250 to speak with a receptionist today!